 - description of the Consultancy service;

-- name of the firm and principal consultant;
+- name of the firm

-- contract value and end cost;
+- contract value and end cost; and

 - start and completion dates.

 A list of completed and current consultancy engagements for the periods ending 30 June and 31 December every year must be circulated to Council biannually.